A seed is planted (1995 - 2017)

 It wasn’t until 2016 that Mr. McManus took up his dream again.
-He recruited the former governor Felix Camacho, the Superintendent of Catholic Schools Juan Flores, and Tamuning patriarch Gregorio Calvo to serve on the board of what would eventually become “Career Tech High Academy Charter School.”
+He recruited Felix Camacho, Juan P. Flores, and Gregorio S. Calvo to serve on the board of what would eventually become “Career Tech High Academy Charter School.”

-The following year, Mr. McManus finished the petition for “Career Tech” and had it submitted to the Guam Academy Charter School Council.
-The petition remained in limbo until 2018 when the Council achieved quorum and conditionally approved it.
+The following year, the small team finished the petition for “Career Tech” and submitted it to the Guam Academy Charter School Council.

 Career Tech’s charter was fully approved in December 2019.
 A small group of volunteers, including Tamar Celis, Siobhon McManus, and Alejandro Retumban, Jr., immediately got to work to prepare the school to open in SY20-21.

 Then, in the middle of March 2020, the whole island was placed in a general lockdown to prevent the spread of COVID-19.
-The board and their newly hired principal, Tamar Celis, decided to postpone the school’s opening to October 2020.
+The board and their newly hired principal, Tamar Celis, delayed the school’s opening to October 2020.
 She and Alejandro Retumban, Jr., ran the school on their own for the entirety of SY20-21